TransfiniteMeshPrimitives-TFMP-demo/TransfiniteMeshPrimitives-TFMP-demo/README.md

 ---

 ## Why TFMP?

-Compared with writing Gmsh GEO files manually, TFMP is designed to make structured geometry authoring more editable, visual, and workflow-oriented.

 - Build structured 3D geometry from reusable primitive templates instead of rewriting repeated GEO blocks by hand
 - Edit dimensions, placement, and rotation through an interactive UI instead of repeatedly modifying GEO scripts